News

 2024 Municipal Election

-Municipal Elections in Nova Scotia will be held on October 19, 2024.
+Municipal Elections in Nova Scotia was held on October 19, 2024.

 Visit the Elections Pictou County website for updates and information about the 2024 Municipal Election!